fednep/goapilib/README.md

-# goapilib
+# Overview

-Collection of packages to help with REST servers and clients implementation
+Simple oppinionated go library to help with common tasks when implementing REST servers and clients.